-Analysis: Explaining the Seahawks’ franchise tag options with Geno Smith
+Analysis: Explaining the Seahawks’ franchise tag options for Geno Smith

 Of the eight tags used last year, four players later signed multiyear contracts, with just four playing on the tag.

-However, none were quarterbacks, which is obviously the most expensive position each year.
+However, none was a quarterback, which is obviously the most expensive position each year.
 The last QB to play on the tag was Dallas’ Dak Prescott in 2020 at $31.4 million.

 Seattle has tagged only two players since the arrival of coach Pete Carroll and Schneider in 2010 — Clark in 2019 and kicker Olindo Mare in 2010.
 Mare played on the tag and became a free agent at the end of the season.